Bhavneet345/TextChat-AI/README.md

 # TextChat-AI
-Implemented a user-friendly interface for answering user questions by utilizing the GPT model API.
+Implemented a user-friendly interface for answering user questions using the GPT model API.
 Seamlessly integrated JavaScript to enable the smooth functioning of the API and enhance user interaction.
-Executed both Google authentication and manual authentication methods, ensuring secure access for individual users.Designed and developed a robust sign-in system to enhance user privacy and data security.Demonstrated proficiency in API integration and authentication methods to facilitate seamless user experiences.Contributed to a user-centric design, allowing users to access and utilize the GPT model API effectively.
+Demonstrated proficiency in API integration and authentication methods to facilitate seamless user experiences.Contributed to a user-centric design, allowing users to effectively access and utilize the GPT model API.

 ## System Requirements
 1. node